feralpacket/ztp/README.md

 Press Quit(q) to exit, you may save configuration and re-enter the command. [y/n/q]
 ```

 Note:  The EEM script is unnecessary if you add "prompt-level none" to the install command.
+It appears the command is responding with "y" to any questions as the configuration is saved.
+This is a potential problem if you want to run ZTP a second time.
+Why would you want to do this?
+Well, how do you verify the software upgrade was successful.
+One way is to connect a console cable to every switch and run "show version" to verify the IOS version.
+Another way is to modify your ZTP script to check the version.
+If the IOS version is the target version, have to script do something to notify something an upgrade is not need ( the upgrade was successful ).

 ```
 install add file flash:cat9k_iosxe.17.03.05.SPA.bin activate commit prompt-level none